jnpaulson/IntroDataSci/homeworks/project1_part2.md

 for team $$i$$ in year $$j$$.

+Make a line plot with year on the x-axis and wins-per-dollar on the y-axis.
+A good set of teams to plot are Oakland, the two New York teams, Boston and Tampa Bay (teamIDs `OAK`, `BOS`, `NYA`, `NYN`, `TBA`).

 **Problem 5**.
 Using the result of problem 4, calculate the average number of wins per dollar for each year between 1990 and 2013:

 $$
 wpd_{.j} = \mathrm{mean}_i (wpd_{ij})
 $$

 With the result of problem 5, now we can approximate the number of wins we would expect each team to get given their payroll, and then see how many more (or less) wins they had compared to this expectation.
-Note: this is a naive version of linear regression that we'll see in better detail later in the semester.
+Note: this is a naive version of linear regression that we'll see in better detail later in the course.

 **Problem 6**.
 Compute the difference between wins and expected wins for each team in each year between 1990 and 2013: